With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 Here is a plus point of living in Lisbon: grocery prices are relatively affordable if you shop from the local markets and shop for seasonal products.

-Let us take a look at the average cost of living in Lisbon with some common grocery items in 2025:
+Let us take a look at the average of Lisbon Portugal cost of living with some common grocery items in 2026:

 Individuals can expect a weekly grocery shop cost of living in Lisbon between €4 and €60.
 If you live with a small family, your bill can go up to €80–€120 per week.